Christians: Demographics

-As of 2020, Christianity has approximately 2.4 billion adherents.
+As of 2020, Christianity had approximately 2.4 billion adherents.
 The faith represents about a third of the world's population and is the largest religion in the world.
 Christians have composed about 33 percent of the world's population for around 100 years.
 The largest Christian denomination is the Roman Catholic Church, with 1.3 billion adherents, representing half of all Christians.

 Christianity remains the dominant religion in the Western World, where 70% are Christians.
 According to a 2012 Pew Research Center survey, if current trends continue, Christianity will remain the world's largest religion by 2050.
 By 2050, the Christian population is expected to exceed 3 billion.
 While Muslims have an average of 3.1 children per woman—the highest rate of all religious groups—Christians are second, with 2.7 children per woman.
 High birth rates and conversion were cited as the reason for Christian population growth.
 A 2015 study found that approximately 10.2 million Muslims converted to Christianity.
 Christianity is growing in Africa, Asia, Eastern Europe, Latin America, the Muslim world, and Oceania.